COMBAT MILITARY HUNGER

 putting research in action

 Through research, impact-driven programs, and collaboration, MFAN’s efforts have gained local and national attention.
 Learn more about what we’re tracking and some of the barriers that stand between military families and the support they need.

 “i won’t eat if it means my kids can eat. my husband is the soldier, and he needs the food more than myself as well.”

 – Army spouse, MFAN 2019 Military Family Support Programming Survey

 MFAN relies on the generosity of its donors to advance its mission and help military families put food on their tables.

 Delivering Food Where it is Needed Most

-In April 2021, MFAN launched its 1 Million Meals Challenge and as of June 2021 have distributed over 300,000 meals to military families in need.
-This includes food distribution events in the four geographic areas our research identified as having the greatest need: Fort Bragg, North Carolina; Fort Hood, Texas; Joint Base Lewis-McChord, Washington; and Norfolk, Virginia.
+In April 2021, MFAN launched its 1 Million Meals Challenge and has since distributed the equivalent of 792,382 meals to military families in need.
+This includes food distribution events in the five geographic areas our research identified as having the greatest need: Fort Bragg, North Carolina; Fort Hood, Texas; Joint Base Lewis-McChord, Washington; Joint Base San Antonio, Texas; and Norfolk, Virginia.
 These events not only provided families with food to last for a few meals, but it also introduced participants to the local food banks and helped to break down any stigma associated with seeking help for food insecurity by creating a fun environment.